in-toto/witness/README.md

 ### View the attestation data in the signed DSSE Envelope

-> - This data can be stored and retrieved from Archivist
+> - This data can be stored and retrieved from Archivista
 > - This is the data that is evaluated against the Rego policy

 ```